Paul Whittle Commercial Mediator

 In addition, Paul is the author of Construction Claims for the Royal Institution of Chartered Surveyors resource website ISURV.
 The content of Paul's work covers some one hundred pages of case law and legislation, NEC and JCT terms, quantum meriut, payment under HGCRA as amended, withholding notices, certification, variations, delay, LAD's, EOT, losses, claims, termination and much more.

-Paul has been lead mediator in over 50 mediations to date.
+Paul has been lead mediator in 53 mediations to date since 2011.

 Claims against an engineering consultant for over valued works carried out to a luxury central London residential development.